alecclyde/TheLoop/SETUP.md

 ```
 npm install -g firebase-tools
 ```
+## .env file
+Contact one of our developers for the .env file.
+Put that file in the root directory of this project.

 ## Run the app
 Start expo to view the app by running this command in the terminal.